TOP

 How do you select the right RFID printer/encoder for RFID applications?

 Printing and encoding data on RFID inlays or labels simultaneously are done by RFID printers.
 The only method to print on labels is with one of these machines, and they also save time by automating the labor-intensive process of manually encoding each tag.
-In addition to printing data that can be read by humans, RFID printers can also print pictures and 1D and 2D barcodes.
+In addition to printing data (on the tag/label surface) that can be read by humans, RFID printers can also print pictures, logos, and 1D and 2D barcodes.

 Things to keep in mind while buying RFID Printer/ Encoder